hejsekvojtech/hackintosh/README.md

 Note: Parallel Port and Fast Boot are not present, skip these

-If you are willing to dual-boot, do not enable 'Above 4G decoding' or you won't boot into whatever you are booting to, well Linux actualy boots with this enabled but Windows is just way too retarded.
+If you are willing to dual-boot with Windows, do not enable 'Above 4G decoding' or you won't boot because Windows is just retarded.

 In that case add **npci=0x2000** to boot-args under NVRAM > Add > 7C436110-AB2A-4BBB-A880-FE41995C9F82